mariasnyk/nyhedsbrevekompilator/README.md

 - SENDGRID_API_KEY
 - PAYWALL_TOKEN_SALT

-Set these using a Bash-script eg.:
+You can set these by using a Bash-script eg.:

 ```
 #!/bin/bash